aandrushko/black-jack-FE/README.md

 # React + Vite

-clone repo
-install dependencies with `npm install` start local server see the <a href ='https://github.com/aandrushko/black-jack-BE'>BE part here</a>
-start FE localy with `vite` in terminal

 **1.** **Clone the Repository:** Begin your journey by cloning the Black Jack Front-End repository.
     Open your terminal and execute this command:`git clone https://github.com/aandrushko/black-jack-FE.git`